Darnel-K/NSSTFAI/README.md

 ## Help:

-Left Arrow / Backspace: Goes to the previous directory if available.
-Right Arrow: Will enter / open the currently selected directory / file.
+Left Arrow / Backspace: Goes to the previous directory if available.\n Right Arrow: Will enter / open the currently selected directory / file.
 Up Arrow: Navigates the selector up one.
 Down Arrow: Navigates the selector down one.